 - The Best Lawyers in America, 2023-2024: Listed in Florida for Professional Malpractice Law – Defendant

 - AV® Preeminent™ rated by Martindale-Hubbell

-- Jeffrey A. Blaker obtained a huge win for his New York law firm and attorney clients in a legal malpractice case following a two-week federal jury trial in West Palm Beach.
+- Obtained a huge win for his New York law firm and attorney clients in a legal malpractice case following a two-week federal jury trial in West Palm Beach.
 The jury entered a verdict of $16.4 million in favor of the Plaintiff against the Co-Defendants but completely exonerated Mr. Blaker’s clients.
 Mr. Blaker convinced the jury that his clients performed their services in a professional and ethical manner and within the generally accepted standards of care.
 Additionally, Mr. Blaker secured a ruling from the court during trial striking the Personal Representative’s legal malpractice expert based on the Daubert standard.